 Ready to Advance Early Learning features essential emergent writing instruction.
 Children gain knowledge of and interest in writing as they are continually exposed to print and writing in their environment.
 Ready to Advance Early Learning provides multiple strategies teachers can use to scaffold children’s writing.
 Teachers, by being aware of children’s current fine motor abilities and their progress in emergent writing, can use a mix of these strategies to foster growth in each child zone of proximal development.
 Ready to Advance emergent writing resources include a robust Teacher's Guide along with two oversized flip charts for whole-group and small-group instruction.

 Ready to Advance Early Learning includes a broad array of foundational tools to support skills young learners must master before they can become fluent readers.
 These skills include the alphabet, the concept of print, phonological awareness, phonics, high-frequency words, and fluency.
-These resources are available in print and projectable formats through Benchmark Universe and include high-frequency word readers, shared reading lap books, leveled books, high-frequency word cards, sound/symbol cards, letter cards, literacy manipulatives, and more.
+These resources are available in print and projectable formats through Benchmark Universe and include high-frequency word readers, shared reading lap books, emergent readers, high-frequency word cards, sound/symbol cards, letter cards, literacy manipulatives, and more.

 English Learner strategies are integrated into each lesson, developing word knowledge and oral language.
 This amplifies an already rich oral language experience for english Learners by explicitly focusing on word knowledge, grammar, and concept application within the Language and Literacy and Mathematics lessons.